wp-plugins/events-manager-extended/readme.txt

 * Bugfix: the widget update refused anything different than future, past or all for scope
 * Bugfix: number of events can now be 0 in the widget
 * Bugfix: attribute values were not sanitized
+* Bugfix: if the booked seats were 0, the pending screen wouldn't show the booking